SafinGames123/minecraft-html-edition/README.md

 # minecraft-html-edition
-this is a widows 7 version of eaglercraft credits to mojang (pls dont DMCA me)
+this is a clone version of minecraft 1.16 credits to mojang (pls dont DMCA me)